RULES OF THE LONDON MEN’S BASEBALL LEAGUE

 1.9.1 Any intentional physical contact with an umpire (direct or indirect – ie a thrown ball) will result in an automatic 3-game suspension PLUS the offending player will be responsible to attend a hearing with the League Executive to discuss these actions before being reinstated into the league.

 1.10 A player ejected from a game will be suspended from playing in his team’s next game.
 This suspension is not subject to appeal.
+There is also an associated fine of $50 payable to the league via etransfer prior to being reinstated.

 1.10.1 A player ejected from a game for the second time in a season will be suspended from playing in his team's next three (3) games.
+There is also an associated fine of $50 payable to the league via etransfer prior to being reinstated.

 1.10.2 A player ejected from a game for the third time in a season will be expelled from the league.

-1.10.3 Any suspension (other than that indicated in section 1.9), or an expulsion, may be appealed.
+1.10.3 Any suspension (other than that indicated in section 1.9 and 1.10), or an expulsion, may be appealed.
 The appeal must be in writing and given to the League Secretary within 48 hours of notification of the League imposed penalty.
 It must detail the players reason for appeal and any supporting documentation/statements.
 The appeal will be dealt with within three (3) days by a committee of the League Executive and board of officers (team managers) from uninvolved teams.

 1.11 Player Registration